VisruthSK/quarto-exercises/README.md

 # quarto-exercises

-`quarto-exercises` is a Quarto extension for small interactive practice questions in HTML documents.
+`quarto-exercises` is a Quarto extension for small interactive practice questions in Quarto documents built to HTML.

+See [this page](https://visruthsk.github.io/quarto-exercises/example.html) for a live example, and the [reference page](https://visruthsk.github.io/quarto-exercises/reference.qmd) for more details on the problem types and options.
+Read on for an overview.

 ## Installation